 These contracts, called Business Associate Agreements (BAAs), must be exchanged when a BA is hired to handle PHI in any way over the course of services they’ve been payed to provide for the health care provider.
 Common examples of BAs include lawyers, IT services, billing companies, cloud storage providers, and email encryption services, among others.

-What should a good BAA contain?
+What should a good Business Associate Agreement contain?

 BAAs should clearly identify the responsibilities of the health care provider and the business associate in regards to PHI.
 If a breach occurs, the federal government will look at these BAAs to determine liability.
 That’s why it’s essential for behavioral health specialists to have lawful and up-to-date BAAs to protect their practices and organizations from OCR’s record enforcements and fines.